vanesp/nodo-c/README.md

 # Nodo demo...

-Using socketstream and node.js talk to a NodoSmall via the serial port of a Raspberry PI.
-Create a live user interface and allow control of lights via the KAKU (Klik Aan-Klik Uit) commands.
+Talk to a NodoSmall via the serial port of a Raspberry PI.
+Collect messages from redis using pubsub and control lights via the KAKU (Klik Aan-Klik Uit) commands.

 ## Redesign

-The Node.js application just acts as a monitor program... it does not interact with the serial port anymore.
-The reason for this is because the node.js application does not work in the background if no browser is opened for http://rpi1.local:3333

-This has to be written in C with:
+This program is written in C with:

 - libevent (http://software.schmorp.de/pkg/libev.html)
 - non-blocking serial I/O